ACO Musician

 What has enabled me to do my work as a community lawyer has been my passion for music, both listening and playing.
 The only way I have found I can take my brain down pathways not beset with trauma and sadness, is to either play the piano or violin or go to a concert.

-More importantly what I have realised is that not everyone has had access to my rich and privileged musical education and experience.
+I've also realised not everyone has had access to my rich and privileged musical education and experience.
 Over the years, it has become apparent that the majority of my clients impacted by trauma have struggled to find the pathway that leads to healing and recovery.

 What the ACO has done and continues to do in St Marys North Public School and now in the school in Melbourne is life-changing for those children and indeed for their families.
 By fostering a love for making and listening to music you are enabling children to develop the skills to live with and manage the skills required to live a full life.
 This is quite apart from the simple joy of music!